The Calder\'on Projector for Fibred Cusp Operators: Calder on Projectors

 More precisely, let $\calB_{\phisigma(P)}^\pm(p,\xi^\p)$ denote the space of boundary data at $t=0$ of solutions to \eqref{eqn:symbol.ode} with $v \in \Cdotinf_\pm(\R;E_{p})$.
 Then $\phisigma_*(C)(p,\xi^\p)$ is the projection in $(E_{p})^m$ with range $\calB_{\phisigma(P)}^+(p,\xi^\p)$ and kernel $\calB_{\phisigma(P)}^-(p,\xi^\p)$. \end{proposition}

+This establishes Theorem \ref{thm:Calderon} (ii).
 The proof in \cite{Hor85}, i.e.\ in the non-singular case, is a local calculation near $\diag_{\dBCX}$, the core of which is quantifying the statement of Corollary \ref{cor:transmission property} on the level of symbols.
 Just as this corollary carries over to the $\phi$-case, as stated, because the local geometry near the $\phi$-diagonal $\diag_{\phi,\dBCX}$ (cf.\ Figure \ref{fig:transm.cond}) stays the same uniformly for $x\to 0$, this calculation also carries over to the singular case, so we do not repeat it here.
 The $\phi$-principal symbol arises since it is the symbol in the representation, as a conormal distribution, of the Schwartz kernel at the $\phi$-diagonal, and this symbol is defined on the dual of the normal bundle of this diagonal, which in turn is identified with $\phiT^*\dBCX$ under the projection to $\dBCX$.

 A genuinely new feature in our singular context is the boundary symbol or normal family $N(C)$ of $C$.
 It turns out that the normal family of $C$ is a Calder\'on projector as well.
+Proposition \ref{prop:Calderon.normal}, below, shows part (iii) of Theorem \ref{thm:Calderon}.

 \begin{proposition} For each $ \mu \in \R \times T^*B$, $N(C) (\mu)$ is a Calder\'on projector for $N(P)(\mu)$ on $\Cinf(F_y;E)$.
 More precisely, it is the Calder\'on projector resulting from the construction of Section \ref{ssec:outline Calderon constr} when starting with $N(P)(\mu)$ instead of $P$. \end{proposition}